chuanjin/production-readiness/README.md

 It only does one thing:

 > **Tell you where your system is most likely to fail — and why.**

 ---

+## What this catches in practice

+In real systems, this tool typically surfaces issues like:

+- A deployment pipeline that has no rollback path, even though rollbacks are assumed
+- Database migrations that are not backward-compatible and will fail under load
+- Services with metrics but no request correlation, making incidents hard to debug
+- Rate limiting missing at the edge, leading to cascading failures
+- Secrets drifting into environment files “temporarily” and never leaving

+These are rarely flagged by linters or security scanners, but they are common causes of real production incidents.
+If you have ever said “we should have seen this coming”, this tool is meant to make those risks visible earlier.

+---